 Type: Sweet wine

 There is only one Grand Cru in the region called Quarts-de-Chaume and one Premier Cru called Coteau-du-Layon-chaume.
 Both are sweet wines with sugar added before fermentation.
 The wines are usually paired with desserts, but can also be paired with apéritifs like fois gras, or blue cheeses.

 Buy an Anjou from the Loire Valley here.

 ☞ READ MORE: 17 French Social etiquette Tips: Who pours the wine?

 So are more of Pouilly Fumé or a Sancerre?
 Or will you be going for a Crémant?
+If you enjoyed that article, you may want to read more about wine and cheese pairings here.
 As always, remember to drink responsibly!

 Did you enjoy that article?
 Save it for later!